RevealBi/Documentation/docs/user/tutorials-candlestick.md

 ## Sample Data Source

-For this tutorial, you will use the *OHLC and Candlestick* sheet in the [Slingshot Visualization Tutorials](https://download.infragistics.com/slingshot/samples/Slingshot_Visualization_Tutorials.xlsx).
+For this tutorial, you will use the *OHLC and Candlestick* sheet in the <a href="/data/Reveal_Visualization_Tutorials.xlsx" download>Reveal Visualization Tutorials</a> .

 <a name='creating-candlestick-chart'></a>
 ## Creating a Candlestick Chart